-Decer Doar-ValenSoldiers playing at Moro; a duplicate of one in the gallery of the Duke of Rutland.
+Soldiers playing at Moro; a duplicate

+of one in the gallery of the Duke of

+TINE.
+Rutland.

-of Rubens.
+vandyck.
+A pieta, by Vandyck, in the manner of Rubens.
 Mr. Kraye is of opinion that it is painted by Rubens: this difference of opinion among connoisseurs shows sufficiently how much the first manner of Vandyck was like that of Rubens.
 He is almost the only instance of a successful imitation: however, he afterwards had a manner of his own.

 St. John is blubbering in a very ungracious manner.
 The attitude of the Christ would be admirable, if the head had not so squalid an appearance.
-The whole figure of Christ is equally light; which, with the help of the white linen on the Virgin's knee, makes a large mass of light: her head and the head of Mary Magdalen make the lesser lights.
-St. John's drapery, which is a light red, makes the light dose itself by degrees in the ground.
+The whole figure of Christ is equally light, which, with the help of the white linen on the Virgin's knee, makes a large mass of light: her head and the head of Mary Magdalen make the lesser lights.
+St. John's drapery, which is a light red, makes the light lose itself by degrees in the ground.